mlatysheva/nodejs2022Q4-service/README.md

 - create, update and delete an artist, get a single artist by id and get all artists
 - create, update and delete an album, get a single album by id and get all albums
 - add, update and delete a track, artist or album to/from the user's favorites
+- signup and login a user by issuing a token and a refresh token
+- refresh the token pair
+- log errors, warning and messages with a custom logger
+- use a custom exception filter
+- use a JWT strategy to issue and validate tokens
+- store user passwords as hashed passwords using `bcrypt` library

 In the second part I added `Docker` to deploy the app and the database that will be used to store the information.
 The database is a `postgres` database and `Typeorm` ORM tool is used to create relations and manipulate the data in the database from the app.

 In the third part I added a Custom Logger, a Database Logger and an Exception Filter to log messages and errors.
+As well as implemented a JWT strategy based on `Passport` library to issue and validate tokens and refresh tokens

 ## The stack used
 - Docker
 - Postgresql
 - Typeorm
 - Nestjs
+- Passport
+- bcrypt
 - Typescript
 - Eslint/Prettier
 - Swagger